JoeyStanley/real/_posts/2017-05-18-using-mturk.md

 I got all five in one day with no problem.
 I'm glad I did the soft release though because there were a couple small snafus that I had to fix.
 For example, I underestimated how much time it would take people to finish the task, so I'll raise the amount they're compensated: I can afford fewer workers that way, but at least I pay them an honest amount.

 I'll spend the next few days making absolutely certain that the task I want them to do is what's right for this project.
 But at some point, I'll pull the trigger and let'er rip.
 From that point on, all I need to do is approve people's work (to make sure they get paid) and then just enjoy the hours and hours of recordings showing up in my inbox.
 What a way to collect data!

+## May 22

+So this happened:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Thank you, MTurker, for pointing out that my consent form says the software I ask you download &quot;will be harmful to your computer.&quot; <a href="https://twitter.com/hashtag/Typo?src=hash">#Typo</a></p>&mdash; Joey Stanley (@joey_stan) <a href="https://twitter.com/joey_stan/status/866703105798410240">May 22, 2017</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+## June 9

+Okay, so several weeks have passed, and the data collection phase is drawing to a close.
+In just a couple of weeks, I was able to get data from almost 200 people.
+I had some major time constraints on how I could use my money, so I had to find ways to use it quicker.
+I ended up creating an entirely new task, similar to the first one, with a whole new batch of sentences and words for people to read.
+A large portion of my participants returned to do the second part, meaning I have around 30 minutes of audio from almost 100 people.

+This is an incrdible dataset I've collected.
+I don't know how much audio I have total yet, but it's well over 50 hours.
+That's pretty good for just three weeks.

+However, I will be the first to say that it was a rough three weeks.
+It seems like every hour I was getting data emailed to me, and several times a day I had to sit and catalogue the recordings and speaker metadata, while managing the MTurk tasks.
+Most of the time, it was relatively straightforward, but some participants needed a little extra attention because of technical difficulties, glitches in the system, or complaints here and there.
+Luckily, I did this when I wasn't in classes, because otherwise it would have been impossible.